hernanmd/BioSmalltalk/README.md

 ## Baseline String

-If you want to add the BioSmalltalk to your Metacello Baselines or Configurations, copy and paste the following expression:
+If you want to add BioSmalltalk to your Metacello Baselines or Configurations, copy and paste the following expression:

         " ... "
         spec
                 baseline: 'BioSmalltalk'
                 with: [ spec repository: 'github://hernanmd/BioSmalltalk/repository' ];
+        " ... "

+If you want to add a BioSmalltalk installation group to your Metacello Baselines or Configurations, copy and paste the following expression, replacing Basic with the group of your interest:

+        " ... "
+        spec
+                baseline: 'BioSmalltalk'
+                with: [ spec load: #('Basic'); repository: 'github://hernanmd/BioSmalltalk/repository' ];
         " ... "

 # Contribute